-Let me tell you a tale of three different business owners.
+Let me tell you a tale of three different small business owners and their websites.

 The Fabulous Creative

 The first business owner is a highly talented designer that runs a creative business.
 While her business name was perfect when she first started her business, as the years progressed she felt that the name felt like a tightly laced corset.
 She found she was constantly explaining what the name meant to people.
 She couldn’t breathe and expand into new services as she was limited by the name.

 She wanted to change the name of her business, but couldn’t find the perfect new name or a new brand design.
 She talked about it with many of her creative colleagues and mentors.
 She researched options.
 She registered umpteen domain names.
 But nothing fitted perfectly.

 Over the years she stopped updating her website as she was no longer sure what she wanted it to say, and the code grew steadily more out of date until one day the only thing that the code displayed was a single page of a single colour.
 No words.
 No images.
 Nothing.

 This superbly talented and experienced designer was represented online by a single page of colour.